urish/vr-hero-aframe/workshop-playbook.md

 }
 ```

-New users are created with a random position and color.
-Don't worry about the other fields (rotation, id and me) - we will get to them later.
+New users are created with a unique id, a random position and color.
+Don't worry about the other fields (rotation / me) - we will get to them later.

 Finally, the UserPresence service has a `users$` property which emits an array of logged-in users whenever there is an update to the user list.